rafacastalla/RAPID/README.md

 # RAPID
 RAPID is a high-level programming language used to control ABB industrial robots.

-This repository contains a examples of RAPID projects.
+This repository contains a example of RAPID project by steps.

 ---------------------------------------------